Rebecca-Seib/Rebecca-Seib/README.md

 As of 09/15/2022 I was able to complete 61% of the Azure 900 Fundamentals course in A Cloud Guru.

+I was able to work on some basic coding that took user input, added it to a list and ended the list when the user  entered 0.
+This allowed me to practice some basic python in order ot help my developer skills along the way.
+I have been practicing coding alot in order to be profficent in the coding world an din coding just in general.

 ![image](https://user-images.githubusercontent.com/109617102/181027189-cbdbb648-886a-4d81-899c-4afb9ccc3265.png)
 ![image](https://user-images.githubusercontent.com/109617102/181028098-2a2cc281-aa32-4b65-b6a2-c2b93ee727d5.png)